shareefhiasat/docs/content/github/administering-a-repository/deleting-a-repository.md

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
+2. Choose first tab, **Options**, and scroll to bottom.
-2. Under Danger Zone, click **Delete this repository**.
+3. Under Danger Zone, click **Delete this repository**.
    ![Repository deletion button](/assets/images/help/repository/repo-delete.png)
-3. **Read the warnings**.
+4. **Read the warnings**.
-4. To verify that you're deleting the correct repository, type the name of the repository you want to delete.
+5. To verify that you're deleting the correct repository, type the name of the repository you want to delete.
    ![Deletion labeling](/assets/images/help/repository/repo-delete-confirmation.png)
-5. Click **I understand the consequences, delete this repository**.
+6. Click **I understand the consequences, delete this repository**.